Daniel Boyd (artist): Art career

 Boyd first rose to prominence with his No Beard series of mocking oil portraits of colonial Australian historical figures, which he started in 2005.
 In 2010 he created Seven Versions of the Sun, a large sculpture commissioned by the Queensland Government and displayed publicly in Kangaroo Point, Brisbane.
 He became the first indigenous Australian to win the Bulgari Art Award in 2014 with his work Untitled (PW), a depiction of the kidnapping of people from Vanuatu by Australians to serve as labourers.
-His first solo exhibition in an Australian state art gallery was Daniel Boyd: Treasure Island at the Art Gallery of New South Wales, from 2022 to 2023.
+His first solo exhibition in an Australian state art gallery was Daniel Boyd: Treasure Islan at the Art Gallery of New South Wales, from 2022 to 2023.
 The exhibition featured over 80 of his works from nearly 20 years of his career.
 He was also a finalist for the Archibald Prize of 2022 with a portrait of the Sydney-based rap group Onefour.

 His work satirises the "Eurocentric" view of colonial Australian history, including depictions of James Cook, Joseph Banks, Arthur Phillip and King George III as pirates.
 While his early work primarily consisted of oil portraits, much of his later work incorporates "dot-like lenses" of different materials affixed to canvas.

 In Australia, his work is held in the National Gallery of Australia, the Art Gallery of New South Wales, the Chau Chak Wing Museum, the National Gallery of Victoria, and the Tasmanian Museum and Art Gallery.
 He has also exhibited at the Natural History Museum in London, the Venice Biennale, the Seoul Museum of Art, the Kochi-Muziris Biennale and the Museu Picasso.